How British hotels became a flashpoint for a furious immigration debate

 But the protesters were given something to cheer on Tuesday, when the council won a landmark High Court ruling that will block the owners of the Bell Hotel from housing asylum seekers, after the council complained that the hotel was not being used for its intended purpose.
 The 138 people living there will have to be removed next month.

-The court ruling has shunted this three-star hotel into the center of a political firestorm and a huge headache for the Labour government.
+The court ruling has shunted this three-star hotel into the center of a political firestorm, which could cause a huge headache for the Labour government.
 Where these asylum seekers will go next poses the thorniest of problems for Prime Minister Keir Starmer.

-For Nigel Farage, the firebrand leader of the hard-right Reform UK party, however, the ruling was a cause for celebration.
+But for Nigel Farage, the firebrand leader of the hard-right Reform UK party, the ruling was a cause for celebration.

 Farage, once the driving force behind Britain’s Brexit movement and now a member of parliament, applauded what he called a “great victory.”
-He called for similar protests outside migrant hotels across the country, to “put pressure on local councils to go to court” to try to block other hotels from housing asylum seekers.
+He called for similar protests outside migrant hotels across the country, to “put pressure on local councils to go to court” to try to block other hotels from housing asylum seekers – demonstrations are expected at locations around Britain this weekend.

-If councils across the UK choose to take similar legal action, that could create a major problem for the government.
+If councils across the UK choose to take similar legal action, that could create a major problem for the government, which has a legal obligation to provide accommodation for asylum seekers while their claims are being processed.
 In the UK, some 210 hotels are being used to house around 32,000 people.
-If other councils win rulings like Epping, the government could within months have to find another place to house them while their claims to asylum crawl through the British system.
+If other councils win rulings like Epping, the government could within months have to find other places to house them while their claims crawl through the system.

 A turning point

 When he arrived four months ago, he was taken to a processing center.
-Since then, he has lived at the Bell Hotel.
+Since then, he has lived at the Bell Hotel, unable to work legally – asylum seekers were stripped of the right to work in 2002 as part of the British government’s attempts to deter illegal immigration.

 At first, things were “normal,” he said.
 While the locals would play cricket, he would play soccer with others staying in the hotel.
 “We’d go out.
 Nobody cared,” he said.